-Sometimes it's necessary to upload files to your cPanel account.
-This can be easily accomplished by using the File Manager within your cPanel account.
-If you are unfamiliar with File Manager in cPanel, please see our article on Using File Manager in cPanel.
+Sometimes it’s necessary to upload a file to your cPanel account.
+For example, you may be trying to upload a file to verify ownership of the site for Google Search Console.
+This can be easily accomplished by using the cPanel File Manager within your account.
+If you are unfamiliar with File Manager in cPanel, please see our article on Using the cPanel File Manager.

 - Log into cPanel.

 - On the home screen under the files section choose File Manager.

 - Click the Settings icon in your File Manager window.

 - Next, choose where you’d like to start in.
 For this example, we’re going to use the Document Root for our website.

 - Select Upload from the icons at the top.

 - Navigate to the file you want to upload on your local computer by clicking the “Select File” button.

 - Select the file and click Open.
 Once the file is finished uploading you can click on the link in the center of the screen to return to the folder you uploaded the file to.